Search by product or news title.

 Price in Nepal: NPR 9,69,900

 The C252V is Morbidelli's entry point into the Nepali market and the brand's only cruiser in the current lineup.
-Built around a 249cc V-twin engine producing around 25.5 horsepower, it delivers the kind of smooth, unhurried power that cruiser riders actually want, enough pull to feel confident on highways, without the nervous energy of a performance-focused machine.
+Built around a 249.1cc liquid-cooled V-twin (SOHC, 8-valve) engine producing 25.48 horsepower at 9,000 rpm and 25.0 Nm of torque at 5,500 rpm, it delivers the kind of smooth, unhurried power that cruiser riders actually want, enough pull to feel confident on highways, without the nervous energy of a performance-focused machine.

 Key Features: